jktomer/website/content/en/docs/concepts/cluster-administration/flow-control.md

 server.

 ## Defaults
-The Priority and Fairness feature ships with a default configuration that the authors hope will work well for most clusters.
-It groups requests into five priority classes:
+The Priority and Fairness feature ships with a suggested configuration that should suffice for experimentation; administrators of clusters likely to experience heavy load should consider what configuration will work best for their system.
+The suggested configuration groups requests into five priority
+classes:

 * The `system` priority level is for requests from the `system:nodes` group, i.e. Kubelets, which must be able to contact the API server in order for